...

 • A popular German bakery that offers authentic German-style bread.

-• Contrasting the French style bread, the German style bread is drier.
+• Compared to French-style bread, German-style bread is drier.
 If you are used to the French-style croissant, you might be shocked when you try the German-style croissant at Linde.
-In fact, the croissant here looks different.
-It is like the ordinary jeans vs torn jeans (´▽`*).
+In fact, the croissant there looks different.
+It is like comparing ordinary jeans vs torn jeans (´▽`*).

 • Rye bread is available at Linde.

-• The same as Liberté Pâtisserie Boulangerie Tokyo Kichijōji, you can eat the bread you purchase from the bakery on the first floor at the cafe space on the second floor.
+• Similar to Liberté Pâtisserie Boulangerie Tokyo Kichijōji, you can eat the bread you purchased from the bakery on the first floor at the cafe space on the second floor.

 • Yodobashi Camera Multimedia Kichijōji Store (ヨドバシカメラ マルチメディア 吉祥寺)

-• A large 3C complex consisting multiple well-known brands, including DAISO, ABC-MART (shoe store), and GU
+• A large 3C complex consisting of multiple well-known brands, such as DAISO, ABC-MART (shoe store), and GU.

 • SEIYU Kichijōji Store (西友 吉祥寺店)